Pathology Physician Scientist Training Pathway (PSTP)

 Research Training Funding

-- During or shortly after research performed during residency, the trainee will apply for funding to sources determined by consultation with the research mentor, PSTP Oversight Committee and/or PSTP Advisory Committee.
+- The trainee will also apply for funding to sources determined by consultation with the research mentor, PSTP Oversight Committee and/or PSTP Advisory Committee.
 The trainee should qualify to apply for transitional funding (e.g., K08 award) during postdoctoral training.